-Vibrational spectroscopy has long been recognized as a powerful tool in the study of protein and peptide substructure.
-The amide I band (1700 – 1600 cm-1) probes the C=O stretch vibration of the peptide linkages which constitute the backbone structure of the protein.
-The differing pattern of hydrogen bonding, dipole−dipole interactions, and the geometric orientations in the α-helices, β-sheets, turns, and random coil structures induce different absorption features in the amide I band that are well correlated with these second order structures.
-An analysis of the absorption spectrum can be used to quantitatively determine the relative amounts of these substructures which can then be used as a powerful probe for protein characterization, chemical and thermal stability, and protein aggregation.
+The differing pattern of hydrogen bonding, dipole−dipole interactions, and the geometric orientations in the alpha helices, beta sheets, turns, and random coil structures induce different absorption features in the amide I band.
+These are well correlated with higher order structures.
+An analysis of the absorption spectrum can be used to quantitatively determine the relative amounts of the substructures.
+These can then be used as a powerful probe for protein characterization, chemical and thermal stability, and protein aggregation.

-Despite the power of the analytical technique, measurement capabilities are typically limited to concentrations above 5-10 mg/mL for Fourier Transform Infrared Spectroscopy (FTIR) and 30 mg/mL for Raman.
-Ultraviolet Circular Dichroism (UV-CD), currently one of the more prevalent tools for secondary structure analysis, is relatively insensitive to beta sheet formation and has difficulty detecting the very important intermolecular beta-sheet structures which form during aggregation.
-While UV-CD operates at a lower concentration range than FTIR (typically ~ 0.2 – 2 mg/mL versus ~ 10 – 200 mg/mL) , it is not capable of directly measuring the higher concentration ranges typically encountered in formulation.
-The RedShiftBio analyzer, however, is capable of measuring protein structure over a very wide dynamic range, from 0.1 mg/mL to over 200 mg/mL.
+Despite the power of vibrational spectroscopy, measurement capabilities are typically limited to concentrations above 5-10 mg/mL for Fourier Transform Infrared Spectroscopy (FTIR) and 30 mg/mL for Raman.
+Ultraviolet Circular Dichroism (UV-CD), currently one of the more prevalent tools for higher order structure analysis, is relatively insensitive to beta sheet formation.
+It also has difficulty detecting the very important intermolecular beta-sheet structures which form during protein aggregation.
+While circular dichroism operates at a lower concentration range than FTIR (typically ~ 0.2 – 2 mg/mL versus ~ 10 – 200 mg/mL) , it is not capable of directly measuring the higher concentration ranges typically encountered in formulation.
+The RedShiftBio AQS³pro, however, is capable of measuring protein secondary structure over a very wide dynamic range, from 0.1 mg/mL to over 200 mg/mL.
 This avoids the need for sample preparation steps such as dilution or pre-concentration which may introduce variability across samples, thus requiring sample replicates and multiple measurements.
 Perhaps even more importantly, the analyzer enables measurement of the protein at the actual concentration of interest, whether in discovery or formulation.
 These are capabilities not found in today’s protein measurement tools.